hevela/location-observation/README.md

 that any operation that mutates the data needs to be from an authorized user.

 To achieve that, the backend implements an authentication endpoint.
 This endpoint receives the username and password of the user and returns a JWT token.
-This pattern is widely used to authenticate RESTFUL API requests
+This pattern is widely used to authenticate RESTFUL API requests.

 ![](documentation_assets/JWTauthentication.png)

 ![](documentation_assets/AuthRequests.png)

 ### API